eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 * Rows/Observations:

-Each row has a row name which indicates a combination of an anonymous Subject and one of 6 Activities as follows:
+Each row has a row name which indicates a combination of 1) an anonymous Subject, and 2) one of 6 Activities, as described below.

-The subjects are people who paritipated in the study.
-Their identity is kept private and they are noted by a number from 1 to 30,
+The subjects are people who participated in the study.
+Their identity is kept private and they are noted by a number from 1 to 30.

 The 6 activities are:
 1. WALKING